Advocating for Lung Cancer Patients

 Research is the key to better early detection, improved treatments, longer survival and new hope for those facing lung cancer.

 This progress must be sustained and research funding must continue to grow.
-We're calling on the NIH to increase funding for lung cancer research from $362 million to $450 million by 2020.
-And asking Congress to increase the NIH budget to $34.5 billion.
+We're calling on the NIH to increase funding for lung cancer research from $331 million to $450 million by 2020, and Congress to continue to grow NIH's budget overall.

 What You Can Do